stellar/scp-proofs/README.md

 the safety property holds.

 ## Liveness

-The liveness properties of SCP follow from a key safety property: (P1) if there is a quorum-of-intact `Q` whose intact members all vote to commit `(b,v)`, then no value different from `v` is accepted as prepared in later ballots.
+The liveness properties of SCP follow from the cascade theorem and from a key safety property: (P1) if there is a quorum-of-intact `Q` whose intact members all vote to commit `(b,v)`, then no value different from `v` is accepted as prepared in later ballots.
+Property P1 rules out scenarios where nodes would not be able to accept any new statements because past accepted contradictory statements prevent them from accepting any new statement.
 We prove Property P1 in the isolate `safety_2` of `SCP-safety.ivy`.
-Relying on Property P1, we prove the two of liveness properties that we now discuss.
+Relying on Property P1, we formally prove two liveness properties that we now discuss.

 In what follows, we always assume as a baseline that communication between intact nodes is reliable (i.e. messages are never lost) but can take an arbitrary amount of time.

+Ballot-based protocols like SCP are usually live assuming a variant of eventual synchrony.
+That, we assume that, eventually, the system stabilizes in some way.
+For example, we might assume that the communication delay between intact nodes eventually becomes bounded by a constant.
+Given such an assumption, one way to prove the liveness of ballot-based protocols like SCP is to first prove that, eventually, the ballot-synchronization mechanism simulates a synchronous system in which intact nodes go from ballot to ballot in lock-steps and all receive the same messages in a given ballot.
+Then, assuming that ballots eventually become synchronous, we prove that the protocol terminates.
+This is roughly the approach pioneered by Dwork, Lynch, and Stockemeyer in their seminal work "Consensus in the presence of partial synchronony", and we also take this approach.

+We formally prove two liveness properties L1 and L2 that depend on assumptions about the ballot-synchronization protocol; then, we informally argue that, assuming that the ballot-synchronization protocol eventually ensures synchrony, L1 and L2 guarantee that after two synchronous ballots all intact nodes have confirmed a value committed.
+We do not formally analyse the ballot-synchronization protocol.
+Doing so would require reasoning about real-time properties involving message-propagation delay, timeout values, etc. which is not possible with the first-order model of SCP that we use here.
+See the SOSP paper for an informal discussion of the ballot-synchronization protocol.

-The first property we prove is that, if there is ever a ballot `b1` such that (a) all intact nodes vote to prepare the same value `v` in `b1` and (b) `b1` lasts long enough, then all intact nodes confirm `v` as committed in `b1` (regardless of what faulty nodes do).
-This is not as trivial as it may seem because a node only accepts a statement if it has not accepted anything contradictory.
+The first property we prove is that, (L1) if there is ever a ballot `b1` such that (a) all intact nodes vote to prepare the same value `v` in `b1` and (b) `b1` lasts long enough, then all intact nodes confirm `v` as committed in `b1` (regardless of what faulty nodes do).
+This is not as trivial as it may seem because a node accepts a new statement only if it has not already accepted anything contradictory.
 Thus, contradictory accepted statements could prevent `v` from being confirmed committed in `b1`.
-To rule out this possibility, we first prove that if all intact nodes vote to prepare the same value `v` in `b1`, then no intact node accepts `commit (b,v)` where `v≠v1` `b≤b1`.
+To rule out this possibility, we first prove that if all intact nodes vote to prepare the same value `v` in `b1`, then no intact node has or ever accepts `commit (b,v)` where `v≠v1` and `b≤b1`.
 In other words, `v1` is never contradicted in ballots preceding `b1`.
 This holds because, if `(b,v)`, with `b≤v1` and `v≠v1` is accepted as committed, then there is a quorum-of-intact `Q` whose intact members all voted to commit `(b,v)` before leaving ballot `b`.
-Therefore, by Property P1, no other value can be confirmed as prepared in ballots higher than `b`, and one intact node must have confirmed `(b,v)` as prepared before entering `b1`.
-Thus, at least one intact node has `(b,v)` as highest confirmed prepared value when entering `b1`, and this node must therefore vote to prepare `v` in `b1`.
+Therefore, by Property P1, no other value can be confirmed as prepared in ballots higher than `b`, and thus one intact node must have confirmed `(b,v)` as prepared before entering `b1`.
+Therefore, at least one intact node has `(b,v)` as highest confirmed prepared value when entering `b1`, and this node must therefore vote to prepare `v` in `b1`.
 This contradicts the assumption that all intact nodes vote to prepare `v1` where `v1≠v`.
 Now that we have established that `prepare (b1,v1)` cannot be contradicted, it should be clear that given enough time for all messages sent from intact nodes to intact nodes to be delivered, `(b1,v1)` is eventually confirmed as committed (note that there is no need for the cascade theorem for this, because the set of intact nodes is a quorum for all intact nodes).

 It remains to show if and under what circumstances we can guarantee that there will come a ballot `b1` such that all intact nodes vote to prepare the same value in `b1`.
-We show that if there is a ballot `b0` such that `b0` can be split into two periods `Δ₁` and `Δ₂` where (a) all intact nodes have started `b0` by the end of `D1`, (b) intact nodes do not receive any new messages from non-intact members of their quorums during `D2`, and (c) `D2` is long enough, then, eventually, all intact nodes reach the same stable view of what values are confirmed prepared in `b0` or before.
-Therefore, if ballot `b1` is the successor of `b0` and all intact nodes agree on their nomination output, then all intact nodes vote to prepared the same value in `b1`.
-The key for this proof is again Property P1, whose contrapositive is that if `prepare (b0,v)` is confirmed, then no value `v'≠v` can be accepted as committed in ballots lower than `b0`.
+Using the cascade theorem and Property P1, we show that (L2) once an intact node accepts a value `v` as prepared in `b0`, then all intact nodes eventually accept it as prepared and then commit it prepared.
+The key for this proof is showing that the cascading effect is not blocked by contradictory accepted statements, again using Property P1.
+The contrapositive of Property P1 is that if `prepare (b0,v)` is confirmed, then no value `v'≠v` can be accepted as committed in ballots lower than `b0`.
 Therefore, once an intact nodes accepts a value `v` as prepared in `b0`, `prepare (b0,v)` cannot be contradicted and, by the cascade theorem, all intact nodes eventually accept it as prepared and then commit it prepared.
+We formally prove Property L2 in `SCP-liveness-cascade.ivy`.

+Liveness Property L2 shows that, if, eventually, no new values are ever confirmed prepared by any intact nodes, then, eventually, all intact nodes agree on what is confirmed prepared.
+Thus, barring interference from non-intact nodes, if ballots become synchronous and keep increasing in duration, there will come a ballot that is long enough enough for all intact nodes to agree on what is confirmed prepared by the end of the ballot.
+It easily follows, assuming that nomination has converged, that all intact nodes vote to prepare the same value in the next ballot (this is proved formally in `SCP-liveness-prepare-1.ivy` and `SCP-liveness-prepare-2.ivy`), and that, by Liveness Property L1, all intact nodes confirm a value committed in the next ballot.

+Unfortunately, non-intact nodes can always interfere right before the end of a ballot and cause disagreement on what is confirmed prepared among intact
-Unfortunately, it is not possible to guarantee that a ballot can be split into two periods as above in the presence of faulty nodes: a faulty node can always withhold an "accept prepare" message right until the end of a ballot and complete a quorum just before the ballot ends, and thereby cause some intact nodes to confirm the corresponding value as prepared while others do not.
+nodes: a non-intact node can always withhold an "accept prepare" message right until the end of a ballot (either because it is faulty or because it has bad timing) and complete a quorum just before the ballot ends, and thereby cause some intact nodes to confirm the corresponding value as prepared while others do not.
 A detailed scenario where this causes a livelock is presented in the next section.
 Thus, to ensure that all intact nodes vote to prepare the same value in the next ballot, intact nodes must adjust their slices to make sure that no faulty or otherwise untimely node remain in any of their quorums.

-Finally, the properties proved above assume that ballot `b0` and its successor `b1` last long enough for all intact nodes to be there at the same time and for long enough.
-Assuming eventual synchrony, this is ensured by the ballot-synchronization protocol.
-However, we do not formally prove this property.
-This property of the ballot-synchronization protocol depends on real-time properties of the system such has message-delay, timer values, etc. which are not part of the Ivy SCP model.

-TODO: discuss the nomination assumption.
+## A livelock scenario

+Here we present a scenario in which an untimely node which is never removed from intact nodes' slices can cause a livelock.
+TODO